-If Obama was elected president, then the inhabitants Tokyo are all descendants of Godzilla.
+If Obama is president, then the inhabitants of this city are all dragons.

 Logically, only the first is true, but most English speakers will say that if there is no connection between the antecedent and consequent, then the implication is false.